-The birth of a child is a day that parents dream about, but it’s also a day filled with uncertainty and anxiety.
+The birth of a child is a day that parents dream about, but it’s also a day filled with anxiety.
 This final step in pregnancy can hold the potential for danger, and when medical professionals are negligent in any way, it can result in a variety of birth injuries, including brachial plexus palsy.

 Medical Malpractice Services

-If you believe your doctor or medical team could have prevented your child’s birth injury, please call Bottlinger Law L.L.C.
+If you believe your doctor or medical team could have prevented your child’s birth injury, please call Bottlinger Law L.L.C. at (402) 505-8234.
 Our Omaha birth injury attorney can examine your records and look for signs of negligence.
 Scheduling a consultation is free and confidential, and if we can help you recover compensation, we will do so at no upfront cost.